• Skip to primary navigation

 You can read more about toucans in Costa Rica in this post.

-Parrots are very common in Costa Rica and the macaws are the most popular thanks to their size and coloration.
+Parrots are very common in Costa Rica and the macaws are the most popular thanks to their large size and coloration.
 Unfortunately, the parrot population, particularly the macaws, have been decimated over the past 50 years due to poaching and logging but they are making a come back.

 Scarlet Macaw in Drake Bay